AlidotEmre/SE116Project/README.md

-in first week we all write the code in Discord without using our own branches then we trying to learn commit seperatly
+in first week we all write the code in Discord without using our own branches after this week we will try to learn commit seperatly